khoosheayee/data-science-projects/Revolutionizing Bus Routes: A Data-Driven Approach/README.md

      - Minimize distance while reducing exposure to COVID-19 high-risk areas.
      - Minimize distance while avoiding both COVID-19 high-risk areas and high passenger volume zones.

 ## Insights
 This project has developed a model that enhances the public bus system by suggesting safer and more flexible routes for commuters.
 By leveraging unsupervised learning to identify hazardous clusters and supervised learning to predict passenger volumes, the model provides a comprehensive approach to optimizing bus routes.

-## Value Proposition
-1. **Public Bus Commuters**: The model offers optimized bus routes tailored to different scenarios, enhancing travel safety and efficiency.
-2. **Government and Bus Operators**: Collaborating with government agencies and bus operators to integrate the model into existing systems can significantly improve scheduling and routing.
-This partnership aims to create a more efficient and effective public transit system.